inet-framework/inet-showcases/_docs/general/diffserv/index.rst

 The network
 ~~~~~~~~~~~

+We will simulate one direction of a VoIP telephone call over the Internet
+while background traffic is present.
+Background traffic will be heavy
+enough to cause congestion in the first-hop router
+and impair voice quality at the receiver.
+Then we will use DiffServ
+to prioritize voice over background traffic to improve voice quality and
+reduce latency.

 The following image shows the layout of the network:

 .. figure:: diffserv_network_layout.png
    :width: 100%

-We will simulate one direction of a VoIP conversation.
-The
-``voipPhone1`` module transmits VoIP packets to ``voipPhone2``,
+In our setup, ``voipPhone1`` will transmit VoIP packets to ``voipPhone2``.
-representing a VoIP telephone call over the Internet.
-The ``client``
-generates non-VoIP traffic towards the ``server``, representing for
-example web traffic or file transfer.
-In order to demonstrate the
-principles by which Differentiated Services works, ``client`` is
+``client`` will generate background traffic towards ``server``.
-configured to generate traffic which exceeds the 128kbps capacity of the
+The ``internet`` node represents the Internet.
+We set the capacity of the link
-link between the ``router`` and the ``internet``.
-This causes congestion
-at the router's PPP interface.
-Differentiated handling of the VoIP
-packets is required in order to achieve a high quality voice
-transmission between the two VoIP devices.

-The module called ``internet`` is technically a router and it is there
-to represent the Internet.

-This showcase does not describe a real-life scenario.
-The links'
-capacities and the number of clients are deliberately set low, because
+between ``router`` and ``internet`` deliberately low, to 128kbps,
-that makes it easier to demonstrate the effects of Differentiated
+so we can more easily saturate it and demonstrate the effects of congestion on voice quality.

-Services.
+To make the example more realistic, ``voipPhone1`` will transmit the actual
+contents of an audio file as VoIP traffic, and ``voipPhone2`` will record the
+received audio into a WAV file.
+By playing back the WAV file produced by the
+simulation, we can directly assess voice quality.
+(Note that some quality degradation will be inevitable, because the
+sender application will resample and downmix the originally 44.1kHz stereo
+sound to 8kHz mono.)

+The background traffic will be constant bit rate UDP traffic.
+Note that we use
+UDP instead of TCP, because congestion control algorithms present in TCP make
+it difficult to cause congestion with it.

 Configuration and Behavior
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the simulation, ``voipPhone1`` will send the content of an audio file in a VoIP session.
-Note that some quality degradation will be inevitable, because the sender application will resample and downmix the originally 44.1kHz stereo sound to 8kHz mono.
-The ``client`` node will generate constant bit rate UDP background traffic.

 The showcase contains three different configurations: